Rapidly Increasing Magnetization (RIM) Waveforms

 Two-pole rotor with a symmetrical turn short condition

-The example below shows a 44.5 MVA GE generator with a two-pole rotor and 5 coils/pole using 16 turns in each coil.
-The on-line test found a single turn short in Coil 4B, however, there was a possibility that there were symmetrical shorts in the #3 coils (Figure 1).
-Since symmetrical shorts have an equal effect on both peaks, a straight-forward comparison will not detect the shorts.
-A more involved comparison using adjacent coils or waveforms recorded before the symmetrical shorts developed is normally needed.
-However, a RIM waveform can easily detect symmetrical shorts.
+The example below shows a 44.5 MVA GE generator with a two-pole rotor and 5 coils/pole with 16 turns in each coil.
+The on-line test found a single turn short in Coil 4B and there was a possibility that there were symmetrical shorts in the #3 coils (Figure 1).
+Since symmetrical shorts have an equal effect on both peaks, a straight-forward pole-to-pole comparison will not detect the shorts.
+When using on-line waveforms, a more involved comparison is often needed to detect symmetrical shorts.
+A comparison with data recorded before the symmetrical shorts developed is extremely useful, as is modeling the expected peak heights using the adjacent coils.
+However, a RIM waveform can easily detect symmetrical shorts since both peak heights are so much smaller than normal.

-In the Lead Slots Overlay Graph of the RIM waveform, the amplified turn short indications clearly show the symmetrical shorts in Coils 3A and 3B (Figure 2).
+In the RIM waveform’s Lead Slots Overlay Graph, the amplified turn short indications clearly show the turn short in Coil 4B and the symmetrical shorts in Coils 3A and 3B (Figure 2).
 The turn short indication in Coil 4B was amplified about the same as the indications for Coils 3A and 3B.
-The All Slots Overlay Graph of the RIM waveform shows that the amplified indications are equally present in the leading and lagging coil slot regions.
+The All Slots Overlay Graph of the RIM waveform shows that the amplified indications are seen equally well in both the leading and lagging coil slot regions.

 Figure 1 - Lead Slots Overlay Graph - Online waveform at 15 MWS, 0 MVARS had near optimum detection sensitivity in the #3 coils.
-The waveform shows a possible symmetrical short in the #3 coils.
-A turn short in Coil 4B is evident in this waveform, but lower loads with the FDZC aligned with the #4 coils showed larger turn short indications.
+The waveform shows a possible symmetrical short condition in the #3 coils, but we couldn’t be sure using just this waveform.
+A turn short in Coil 4B is evident in this waveform, but lower loads with the FDZC aligned with the #4 coils showed larger turn short indications (not shown).

-Figure 3 -All Slots Overlay Graph - RIM waveforms show equal indications in both the lagging and leading slots (NOTE: curve lines swap colors in the lagging slot region).
+Figure 3 -All Slots Overlay Graph -turn shorts in RIM waveforms show equal indications in both the lagging and leading slots (NOTE: curve lines swap colors in the lagging slot region).

 Four-pole rotor that developed three shorts